jose-with-an-accent/personal-programming-notes/rust/Rust.md

 	})
 }
 ```
-However, things like mutexes, read/write locks, and other portions are required for us to actually do important stuff.
+However, things like [[Keeping Sync#Mutexes]], [[Keeping Sync#RwLock]], and [[Keeping Sync#Arc/Rc]] will probably be required to do real work, as passing data around is important.
+It's less hard than keeping track of things in C, however,  so that's a plus.
 ## Borrowing & Ownership
 Its system of borrowing and ownership is *the* unique aspect of the programming language.
+It replaces the usual garbage-collection or reference-counting systems found in higher-level programming, and C's shoot-yourself-in-the-foot manual memory management.

 Once something's passed to a different scope (function), it is given to that function, and the parent doesn't have it anymore.
 ```rust
 fn main() {
 let field = "Name";